goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

 ## 3. Build your driver instance

 The `selenium-webdriver` module lets you create "drivers" that can control individual browser instances.
-There are many types of drivers -- ones that know how to talk to every major browser, including mobile browsers and [PhantomJS][phantom] -- and they can be configured to react differently to browser actions like log messages or alert dialogs.
+There are many types of drivers that talk to every major browser, including mobile browsers and [PhantomJS][phantom].
+They can be configured to react differently to browser actions like log messages or alert dialogs.

 In our example, we'll create a driver that knows how to control Google Chrome.